DhairyaS450/track-ai-web/README.md

- # Track AI
+ # TaskTide AI

-Track AI is an AI-powered scheduling and productivity app tailored for high-school and university students.
+TaskTide AI is an AI-powered scheduling and productivity app tailored for high-school and university students.
 It integrates advanced features like Google Calendar sync, AI-driven study session planning, and a chatbot assistant to optimize time management and reduce stress.

 ---